Holiday rentals and lettings in Dublin

 Dublin, County Dublin

 The Benson is a truly impressive development located in the heart of the Docklands.
 The Benson offers residents a choice of 1 & 2 bedroom apartments encompassing a luxury furniture package and elegant finishes throughout.
 The apartments are light filled which maximises on the incredible views of the Docklands, Aviva Stadium and Wicklow Mountains.
-The Docklands location is known as a major centre of employment across tech, banking, finance, and other sectors as well an abundance of hotels, eateries, and gyms in the immediate area.
-It is also only a 20-minute walk to Dublin's leading shop...
+Enjoy the added benefits of Concierge Service, Business Centre, Parcel Collection, Communal Rooftop Gardens & Basement Parking (additional fees apply).
+The Docklands location is known as a major centre of employment across tech, banking, fi...

 more...